robinhood/faust/docs/userguide/models.rst

 Positional Arguments
 ~~~~~~~~~~~~~~~~~~~~

-You can also create model values using positional arguments,
+The best practice when creating model instances is to use
-meaning that ``Point(x=10, y=30)`` can also be expressed as ``Point(10, 30)``.
+keyword arguments, but positional arguments are also supported!

-The ordering of fields in positional arguments gets tricky when you
+The point ``Point(x=10, y=30)`` may also be expressed as ``Point(10, 30)``.

-add subclasses to the mix.
-In that case, the ordering is decided by the method
+Back to why this is not a good practice, consider the
-resolution order, as demonstrated by this example:
+case of inheritance:

 .. sourcecode:: python